triton-inference-server/server/docs/model_configuration.rst

 Instance Groups
 ---------------

-The inference server can provide multiple :ref:`execution instances
-<section-concurrent-model-execution>` of a model so that multiple
-simultaneous inference requests for that model can be handled simultaneously.
+The TensorRT Inference Server can provide multiple :ref:`execution instances <section-concurrent-model-execution>` of a model so that multiple simultaneous inference requests for that model can be handled simultaneously.
 The model configuration :cpp:var:`ModelInstanceGroup
 <nvidia::inferenceserver::ModelInstanceGroup>` is used to specify the
 number of execution instances that should be made available and what